epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 scenario considered.
 Across all serial interval scenarios larger exposure events over a shorter time horizon were most plausible.
-The most probable SARS-like serial interval scenarios resulted in an estimated R0 of 2.2 - 3.2 (90% CrI), whilst the most probable longer serial interval scenarios resulted in an estimated R0 of 2.8 - 3.9 (90% CrI).
+The most probable SARS-like serial interval scenarios resulted in an estimated R0 of 2 - 2.7 (90% CrI), whilst the most probable pre-intervention SARS-like serial interval scenarios resulted in an estimated R0 of 2.8 - 3.8 (90% CrI).
+MERS-like serial interval scenarios were less plausible but the most plausible resulted in an estimate R0 of 2 - 3 (90% CrI).
 Reducing the event size led to estimates of the R0 increasing but also reduced the proportion of samples accepted.
 Similarly, increasing the event duration reduced the estimated R0 whilst decreasing the proportion of accepted samples.
-Decreasing the event size whilst increasing the duration resulted in R0 estimates that were comparable to those from the most plausible scenarios.
+Decreasing the event size whilst increasing the duration resulted in R0 estimates that were comparable to those from the most plausible scenarios and reduced the acceptance rate the least.

 Our study used a stochastic model to capture the transmission dynamics of the outbreak with parameters informed from data were possible, if